notificationapi-com/notificationapi-laravel-server-sdk/README.md

 ### Notification-api for Laravel

-Package created to use the notification-api Service (https://www.notificationapi.com/) in Laravel projects
+Package to use the notification-api Service (https://www.notificationapi.com/) in Laravel Channels and helpers

 Official Doc for Notification Api: https://docs.notificationapi.com/